iPeluwa/fastotp-sdk/README.md

 The FastOTP Wrapper SDK is designed to simplify the integration and usage of the FastOTP service in Python applications.
 FastOTP is a service that provides functionality for generating, validating, and delivering One-Time Passwords (OTPs) through various channels.

-## Purpose

-The purpose of PyResponse is to simplify the process of generating success and error responses in web applications.
-It provides two main functions, `create_success_response()` and `create_error_response()`, which can be used to generate standardized response structures.

 ## Installation

 To install PyResponse, you can use pip: